rumors/handbook/employees/operations/communication.md

 This is also a good time to share studio news, celebrate high points or grumble about challenges, and to show work or share inspiration.

+## Sprint planning
+We plan sprints every two weeks or as necessary for a project.

+## Call-free Wednesdays

+We observe call-free Wednesdays, which means that we keep Wednesdays free of client calls, video chats, and meetings in the studio.
+That leaves us with a full midweek day for heads-down work.

+## Rumors Fridays

+The first Friday of every month is “investment time,” a concept borrowed from [Thoughtbot](https://thoughtbot.com/).
+We use this day for professional development, studio operations, planning, and culture, internal projects, field trips, and community participation.
+We meet quarterly on a Rumors Friday to discuss progress toward internal projects and goals.

+## Calendar

+Every three weeks or so we block out four to six weeks of work at a high level, project by project, on the big calendar we keep on the whiteboard.
+Meetings and such go into the shared Google calendar.

-## Meetings
+## Meetings and calls

-We use Skype, Google Hangouts, or Slack calls for remote meetings.
-It depends on the client.
+We use Skype, Google Hangouts, or Slack calls for remote client meetings — it depends on the client.
 Meetings should be under an hour and should have a purpose and an agenda, even a simple one.
 Send a calendar invite for meetings.
 If someone is working remotely, conduct standup on a Slack call.

-## Calendar

-Every three weeks or so we block out four to six weeks of work at a high level, project by project, on the big calendar we keep on the whiteboard.
-Meetings and such go into the shared Google calendar.

 ## Slack